watermint/toolbox/docs/commands/dropbox-file-account-filesystem.md

 Show Dropbox file system version

+Shows the file system version/type being used by the account (individual or team file system).

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: